 Figure 1.3.
-Schematic representation of the IoT component of the PLE.
+Schematic representation of the IoT component of the PLE

 The PLE user is provided with ample opportunities to create local spatially distributed IoT systems.
 Operating these systems (for example, obtaining the monitoring data) is possible via both the desktop and web applications.
-It is also possible to configure the interaction of user-developed IoT systems with external IoT clouds created by ThingSpeak, Amazon and Google.
+It is also possible to configure the interaction of IoT systems developed by users with external IoT clouds created by ThingSpeak, Amazon and Google.

-The examples of the IoT systems that can be built within the PLE, include:
+Examples of IoT systems that can be built within the PLE, include:

-- Wireless sensor networks of various spatial scales for meteorological monitoring - Sensor networks for air quality monitoring - Smart home systems (to control appliances and energy usage) - Smart farm systems (to control the condition of the soil, crops and equipment in the fields, among others)
+- 1. Wireless sensor networks of various spatial scales for meteorological monitoring; - 2.
+Sensor networks for air quality monitoring; - 3.
+Smart home systems (to control appliances and energy usage); - 4.
+Smart farm systems (to control the condition of the soil, crops and equipment in the fields, among others).